jcontini/facebook-friends-map/README.md

 ![Map Example](https://raw.githubusercontent.com/jcontini/facebook-scraper/master/example.jpg)

+Create a map of your facebook friends!
+Useful for when you're passing through a city and can't remember all the people you want to grab coffee with.

 ## First: A Warning
-Use of this tool likely violates Facebook's terms & conditions.
-When using it, Facebook will knows who you are (because you have to log in), and can pretty easily see that you're using a tool like this in an unsanctioned way.
-Therefore by using this software, you put your own Facebook profile at risk, as Facebook may decide to ban you from the platform altogether.
-I cannot be held responsible for this or any other outcomes that may occur as a result of the use of this software.
+When using this tool, Facebook can see that you're using an automated tool, which violates their terms.
+There is a risk that Facebook may decide to put a temporary or permanent ban on your account (though I haven't heard of this happening to anyone yet).
+I am not responsible for this or any other outcomes that may occur as a result of the use of this software.

-I personally built this to help centralize information about my contacts.
-Specifically, I wanted to make a map of all of my contacts (including Facebook friends), so that I could more easily see where they are living on the globe, and get in touch with them when I'm passing through.

-## How it works
-This tool will only extract the data that your friends have already explicitly made it available to you.
-If the amount or content of the data freaks you (like it did to me!), then it's a good reminder for us all to check our profiles/privacy settings to make sure that we only share what we want others to be able to see.

-It works like this:
-1. Open your friends list page (on m.facebook.com), save it (index.html) create a list of all of your friends as `index.json`
-2. Download each of your friends profiles (on mbasic.facebook.com) and parse/organize all data as `profiles.json`
-3. Look for the 'Current City' and 'Address' fields on each profile and save them to `friend_locations.json`.
-4. Geocode each unique location and add Latitude/Longitude to `points.geojson`.
-It uses the Mapbox Geocoding API to do this, so you need a Mapbox API key.
-Be sure to either use pipenv environments with a `.env` file, or open `make.py` to manually put in your Mapbox API key.
-5. Creates `friends-map.html`, using `template-map.html` as the base and your Mapbox API key to render the map.
-The result is a moveable, searchable map of your friends all over the world!
-All the data is included in the html file, so you can open it on your computer without a server.

 ## Pre-requisites
 - Install the latest version of [Google Chrome Beta](https://www.google.com/chrome/beta/).
 This is because the script uses the latest version of the `chromedriver-binary`, which has to match the latest version of chrome.